NativeScript/plugins/packages/local-notifications/README.md

 });
 ```

-### Listening to A Notification Tap Event
+### Listen to a notification tap event

 Tapping a notification in the notification center will launch your app.

-Note that on iOS it will even be triggered when your app is in the foreground and a notification is received.
+On iOS it can even be triggered when your app is in the foreground and a notification is received.

 To handle a notification tap, call the [addMessageReceivedCallback](#addonmessagereceivedcallback) method and pass it a callback function.
 The callback receives a notification object of type [ReceivedNotification](#receivednotification).